Andrew Crosse: Controversy

 A few months after the meeting of the British Association for the Advancement of Science Crosse was conducting another electrocrystallization experiment when, on the 26th day of the experiment, he saw what he described as "the perfect insect, standing erect on a few bristles which formed its tail".
 More creatures appeared and two days later they began moving their legs.
 Over the next few weeks hundreds more appeared.
 They crawled around the table and hid themselves wherever they could find shelter.
 Crosse identified them as being members of the genus Acarus.

 Puzzled, Crosse mentioned the incident to a couple of friends.
 A local newspaper learned of the incident and published an article about the "extraordinary experiment," naming the insects Acarus crossii.
 The article was subsequently picked up by other newspapers across the country and elsewhere in Europe.
 Some readers apparently gained the impression that Crosse had somehow "created" the insects, or at least claimed to have done so.
 He received angry letters in which he was accused of blasphemy and trying to take God's place as a creator.
 Some of them included death threats.

 Other scientists tried to repeat the experiment.
 W. H. Weeks took extensive measures to assure a sealed environment by placing his experiment inside a bell jar.
-He obtained the same results as Crosse, but due to the controversy that Crosse's experiment had sparked his work was never published.
+He obtained the same results as Crosse, but due to the controversy that Crosse's experiment had sparked, his work was never published.
 In February 1837 many newspapers reported that Michael Faraday had also replicated Crosse's results.
 However, this was not true.
 Faraday had not even attempted the experiment.
 Later researchers, such as fellow members of the London Electrical Society Henry Noad and Alfred Smee, were unable to replicate Crosse's results.

-Crosse did not claim that he had created the insects.
-He assumed that there were insect eggs embedded in his samples.
-Later commentators agreed that the insects were probably cheese mites or dust mites that had contaminated Crosse's instruments.
+Crosse did not claim that he had created the arthropods.
+He assumed that there were insect or arachnid eggs embedded in his samples.
+Later commentators agreed that the arachnids -since the acarus genus are arachnids- were probably cheese mites or dust mites that had contaminated Crosse's instruments.

 It has been suggested that this episode was a source of inspiration for Mary Shelley's novel Frankenstein, but this cannot have been the case, since Crosse's experiments took place almost 20 years after the novel was first published.
 The idea appears to have originated in the book The Man Who Was Frankenstein (1979) by Peter Haining.
 Mary Shelley did, however, know Crosse through a mutual friend, the poet Robert Southey.
 Percy Bysshe Shelley and Mary Shelley reportedly attended a lecture by Crosse in London in December 1814, in which he allegedly explained his experiments with atmospheric electricity.
 However, Mary Shelley's diary speaks only of "Garnerin" as the lecturer.
 Similarly dubious is a claim that Edward W. Cox wrote a report of their visits to Fyne Court to see Crosse's work in the Taunton Courier in Autumn 1836.
 Percy had been dead for over a dozen years by then.